lamby/20230626/Why giving talks at Postgres conferences matters.md

 **Claire:** So before we dive into the high level question that we're here to talk about today, which is why giving talks at Postgres Conferences matters, or frankly, you could insert any Open Source conference, open source developer conference there.

-I actually do wanna unpack your site con talk for just a second.
+I actually do want to unpack your site con talk for just a second.
 Postgres storytelling support in the, the Darkest Hour.
 And I, I'm curious, Al Alvar, did you get a chance to watch that yet?
 I know the recording is available as part of the live stream, but it hasn't been published yet.
 Not till next Monday as an individual talks, so maybe you have not yet seen it.

 I have not.
 I'm sorry.
 Okay.
 But other, so I have, oh, go ahead.
 Yeah,